anton-g/blog/_posts/2017-09-05-mealshakes.md

 #### Breakfast

 In my latest order I also ordered some _Wunderbars_ from Queal which I've been eating as a breakfast replacement.
 I can't say that I'm as satisfied with them as I am with the shakes, but they're _okay_.
 The bars have an extremely compact feel to them and I don't think I've ever chewed anything as much as I do these bars.
 They have two tastes; vanilla and choco-hazelnut.
 I can't put my finger on what it is exacly but I really can't stand the vanilla taste.
-I'm not sure if it tastes to artificial for me or if it's something else.
-The choco-hazelnut on the other hand is clearly the winner of the two and the one I will order more of if i keep going.
+I'm not sure if it tastes too artificial for me or if it's something else.
+The choco-hazelnut on the other hand is clearly the winner of the two and the one I will order more of if I keep going.

 #### Results?
 Since I started drinking the shakes I've felt a definitive increase in motivation and energy when I get home.
 It's hard to say if this is because the energy isn't spent shoping for and cooking food or because the shakes themself have actually increased my energy, but I can say that I've been more productive than in a long time.
 A lot of side projects that previously lived their lives on the to-do list graveyard now actually gets some love.